simplonco/fork/README.md

 and connect with the Wordpress app https://developer.wordpress.com/calypso/

-**You need to have everythings working on your computer to do this Fork!**
+**You must have a functional website on your computer to do this Fork!**

 ## Web Developer: Advanced PHP